Blepharoplasty, or eyelid surgery, may help:

-• Reduce eyelid heaviness: by removing or repositioning excess skin or fat.
+• Eyelid heaviness by removing or repositioning excess skin or fat.
+Outcomes vary between individuals.

-• Eyelids: to address puffiness or drooping related to skin laxity.
+• May modify puffiness or drooping associated with skin laxity.

-Results and recovery experiences vary for each individual.
-Your practitioner will discuss expected outcomes, limitations, and potential risks during consultation.
+Your practitioner will discuss possible outcomes, limitations, and potential risks during consultation.
+Detailed risks are available in our FAQs below.

 Before considering eyelid surgery, it’s important to determine whether the procedure is appropriate for your health, anatomy, and expectations.
 During consultation, your practitioner will assess your medical history, discuss potential outcomes, and explain any risks or limitations.